menu

 Morenci is a very small town located in the state of Arizona.
 With a population of 2,028 people and just one neighborhood, Morenci is the 122nd largest community in Arizona.

-When you are in Morenci, you'll notice that it is more blue-collar than most other communities in America.
-44.96% of Morenci’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Morenci is a blue-collar town, with 44.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Morenci is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Morenci who work in architecture and engineering (14.62%), personal care services (13.41%), and farm management occupations (8.47%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 8.71 minutes getting to work every day.